 On April 18, 2016, the Company formed Mentor IP, LLC ("MCIP"), a South Dakota limited liability company and wholly owned subsidiary of Mentor.
-MCIP was formed to hold interests related to patent rights obtained on April 4, 2016, when Mentor Capital, Inc. entered into that certain "Larson - Mentor Capital, Inc. Patent and License Fee Facility with Agreement Provisions for an -- 80% / 20% Domestic Economic Interest -- 50% / 50% Foreign Economic Interest" with R. L. Larson and Larson Capital, LLC ("MCIP Agreement").
+MCIP was formed to hold interests related to patent rights obtained on April 4, 2016, when Mentor Capital, Inc. entered into that certain "Larson - Mentor Capital, Inc. Patent and License Fee Facility with Agreement Provisions for an - 80% / 20% Domestic Economic Interest - 50% / 50% Foreign Economic Interest" with R. L. Larson and Larson Capital, LLC ("MCIP Agreement").
 Pursuant to the MCIP Agreement, MCIP obtained rights to an international patent application for foreign THC and CBD cannabis vape pens under the provisions of the Patent Cooperation Treaty of 1970, as amended.
 R. L. Larson continues its efforts to obtain exclusive licensing rights in the United States for THC and CBD cannabis vape pens for various THC and CBD percentage ranges and concentrations.
-Activity in 2020 and 2019 was limited to payment of patent application maintenance fees in Canada.
-Patent application national phase maintenance fees have been expensed when paid and there were no assets related to the MCIP patents on the consolidated financial statements at December 31, 2020 and 2019.
-On January 21, 2020, the United States patent and Trademark Office granted a Notice of Allowance for the United States patent application and on May 5, 2020 the United States patent was issued.
-On March 23, 2020 MCIP applied for expedited prosecution with the Canadian Intellectual Property Office under the Patent Cooperation 29, 2020, the Canadian Intellectual Property Office granted a Notice of Allowance for the United States patent application and on May 5, 2020 the United States patent application.
-On June 29, 2020, the Canadian Intellectual Property Office granted a Notice of Allowance for the canadia on the claims allowed in the corresponding United States patent application.
-On June 29, 2020, the Canadian Intellectual Property Office granted a Notice of Allowance for the canadian Intellectual Property Offi
+Activity in 2021 and 2020 was limited to payment of patent application mational phase maintenance fees have been expensed when paid and there were no assets related to the MCIP patents on the consolidated financial statements at December 31, 2021 and 2020.
+On January 21, 2020, the United States Patent and Trademark Office granted a Notice of Allowance for the United States patent application and on May 5, 2020 the United States patent was issued.
+On March 23, 2020 MCIP applied for expedited prosecution with the Canadian Intellectual Property Office under the Patent Cooperation Treaty Patent Prosecution Highway Program based on the claims allowed in the corresponding United States patent application.
+On June 29, 2020, the Canadian Intellectual Property Office granted a Notice of Allowance for the Canadia patent application and on September 22, 2020, the Canadian patent was issued.